There are many different types of paper, depending on how they are manufactured.

 Watercolor Papers are selected by the paper finish and by the weight.
 Manufacturers generally sell three or more finishes, usually labeled Rough, Cold Press, or Hot Press.
 See "Paper Finishes" for a description of each.

-"Watercolor blocks" keep the paper from buckling up when the paper gets wet or has been waterlogged.
-Once the artwork is completely dry, each paper may be removed using a razor blade or thin object to separate it from the block.
+"Watercolor blocks" prevent paper from buckling when wet or waterlogged.
+Once the artwork is completely dry, each paper may be removed using a razor blade or a thin object to separate it from the block.

 Gouache Papers

-Paper used with gouache does not have to be really expensive.
+Paper used with gouache does not have to be expensive.
 Smaller sizes work well since gouache dries quickly.
-Watercolor or mixed media papers may also be used.
+Watercolor or mixed-media papers may also be used.

 Pen & Ink Papers